nicferrier/pglogapi/README.md

 Yeah.
 It's all coming.

+## How does someone authenticate to the API?

+There is a builtin keepie for the API.

+So a service wishing to access this DB should register in the keepie.

+### Are there other ways?

+Yes.
+If you had a well known cloud platform that supplied you with servers we might choose all the servers in a project.

 ## Todo

 * keepie server for clients - to hand out the readonly and log password